MUSA-509/week-10-pulling-pieces-together/RDS_Instructions.md

      2. Then choose the table in the tables list
      3. Right click and choose `Import/Export`

-   * You can also import data into the DB using Python pandas
+   * You can also import data into the DB using Python pandas.
+See [pandas to_sql docs](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_sql.html)

      1. Create a SQLAlchemy engine
      2. Import data using `df = pd.read_csv(...)` or appropriate function